 Step 6 - HomeKit Setup Code Manual Entry

 This next screen seemed slightly redundant, but I pressed the "Enter Code..." button, which brought me to a successful conclusion.

 The following screen then indicated it was trying to connect, I assumed to iCloud.

 The screen then automatically switches to "getting ready to add devices."
-This message is your first indication that the setup completed correctly.
+This message is your first indication that the setup was completed correctly.

 The final screen prompts you to select which device you want to add to your new Lutron home system.
 Installation of the Lutron Caseta App and Smart Bridge configuration was successful.